 Research has shown that cognitive skills are a determining factor of an individual’s learning ability.
-Cognitive skills are mental skills that are used in the process of acquiring knowledge; according to Oxfordlearning.com the skills that “separate the good learners from the so-so learners.”
+Cognitive skills are mental skills used in acquiring knowledge; according to Oxfordlearning.com, the skills that “separate the good learners from the so-so learners.”
 In essence, when cognitive skills are strong, learning is fast and easy.
-When cognitive skills are weak, learning becomes a struggle.
+Conversely, when cognitive skills are weak, learning becomes a struggle.

-Many children become frustrated and find schoolwork difficult because they do not have the cognitive skills required to process information properly.
-Many employees find themselves stuck in dead-end jobs that do not tap into their true vocational potential due to weak cognitive skills.
+Many children become frustrated and find schoolwork difficult because they lack the cognitive skills to process information properly.
+Likewise, many employees find themselves stuck in dead-end jobs that do not tap into their true vocational potential due to weak cognitive skills.
 In the later years of life, a lack of cognitive skills — poor concentration, the inability to focus, and memory loss — is a common problem that accompanies us.

-It should be noted that, irrespective of age, cognitive skills can be improved with the right training.
-Weak cognitive skills can be strengthened, and normal cognitive skills can be enhanced to increase ease and performance in learning.
+It should be noted that cognitive skills can be improved with the right training, irrespective of age.
+Weak cognitive skills can be strengthened, and average cognitive skills can be enhanced to increase ease and performance in learning.

 The following cognitive skills are the most important:

-Concentration is the ability to focus the attention on one single thought or subject, excluding everything else from the field of awareness.
+Concentration — also called attention — is the ability to focus on one single thought or subject, excluding everything else from the field of awareness.
 It is one of the most important abilities one should possess, as nothing great can be achieved without it.

-Students need to concentrate and focus on completing a homework assignment, a project, or review for a test in order to excel in school, learn the subject, and get good grades.
-Athletes need to concentrate on performance, execution, and strategy in order to do their best and overcome their opponent.
-Entrepreneurs need to concentrate on all the factors involved in starting a new business and promoting their product or service.
-They need to do this in order to get their idea off the ground and make their enterprise into a profitable entity.
-Business leaders need to concentrate on their company mission, vision, and strategies, as well as the work at hand, in order to stay ahead of their competitors.
-Workers need to concentrate on their jobs and fulfilling their supervisor’s goals, in order to complete projects and advance in their careers.
+Students need to concentrate and focus on completing a homework assignment or project and review for a test to excel in school, learn the subject, and get good grades.
+Athletes need to concentrate on performance, execution, and strategy to do their best and overcome their opponents.
+Entrepreneurs need to focus on all the factors involved in starting a new business and promoting their product or service.
+They need to do this to get their idea off the ground and make their enterprise into a profitable entity.
+Business leaders need to concentrate on their company mission, vision, strategies, and the work at hand to stay ahead of their competitors.
+Finally, workers need to concentrate on their jobs and fulfilling their supervisor’s goals to complete projects and advance in their careers.

-Improving the ability to concentrate allows a person to avoid the problems, embarrassment, and difficulties that occur when the mind wanders.
+Improving the ability to concentrate allows one to avoid the problems, embarrassment, and difficulties that occur when the mind wanders.
 Better concentration makes studying easier and speeds up comprehension.
-It enables one to take advantage of the social and business opportunities that arise when individuals are fully attuned to the world around them.
+It enables one to take advantage of social and business opportunities that arise when individuals are fully attuned to the world around them.
 It helps one to focus on one’s goals and achieve them more easily.

-Perception, on the other hand, is the interpretation of what is sensed.
-The physical events transmitted to the retina may be interpreted as a particular color, pattern, or shape.
+Perception — also called processing — is the interpretation of what is sensed.
+For example, the physical events transmitted to the retina may be interpreted as a particular color, pattern, or shape.
 The physical events picked up by the ear may be interpreted as musical sounds, a human voice, noise, and so forth.

-Lack of experience may cause a person to misinterpret what he has sensed.
+A lack of experience may cause a person to misinterpret what they have sensed.
 In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant (1724-1804): “We see things not as they are but as we are.”

 By improving accuracy and speed of perception, one is able to absorb and process information accurately and quickly.
-Reading speed will also improve and reading problems can be overcome.
+As a result, reading speed will also improve, and reading problems can be overcome.

 Memory is probably the most important of all cognitive functions.